Park Row (Manhattan): 18th century

 Park Row buildings in the early 20th century (from bottom left clockwise) are: New York City Hall; the New York World Building, also known as the Pulitzer Building (with spherical top) which housed the New York World newspaper and is now the site of one of the Brooklyn Bridge entrance ramps; the New Yorker Staats-Zeitung (later demolished); the New York Tribune Building with the spire top, the present-day site of the Pace Plaza complex of Pace University); the New York Times Building, the 19th century headquarters of The New York Times and currently Pace University building; the American Tract Society Building, visible behind the Times Building; and, cut off from the picture, the Potter Building.

 In the late 18th century, Eastern Post Road became the more important road connecting New York City to Albany and New England to its north.
 This section of the road which became Park Row was called Chatham Street, a name that enters into the city's history on numerous occasions.

 The tobacco industry in New York City got its start in 1760, when Pierre Lorillard opened a snuff factory on Chatham Street, and in 1795, the Long Room of Abraham Martling's Tavern on Chatham Street was one of the first headquarters used by the Tammany Society and the Democratic-Republican Party, founded by Thomas Jefferson, on election days.
 Those who gathered there became known as "Martling Men", "Tammanyites" or "Bucktails", especially during the time that Tammany was attempting to wrest control of the party away from governor De Witt Clinton.
 In the 1780s, Chatham Street was the site of the Tea Water Pump, a privately owned company which took water from Fresh Water Pond, the city's only supply of fresh water, and which remained purer longer than some of the other sources which drew from the pond.

 Chatham Street was also a center for entertainment.
 In 1798, Marc Isambard Brunel designed the 2,000-seat Park Theater on Chatham Street, intended to attract the upper classes of the city.
 The theater cost $130,000 to build, and tickets were 25 cents for seats in the gallery, and 50 cents in the orchestra.
-In the early 1800s, more taverns, theaters and small hotels on the street started to offer free entertain to attract customers to drink.
+In the early 1800s, more taverns, theaters and small hotels on the street started to offer free entertainment to attract customers to drink.
 These were called "free and easies", "varieties" or "vaudeville" and offered numerous different kinds of performances: comedy, dance, dramatic skits, magic, music, ventriloquism, and tellers of tall tales.
 New theaters such as the Chatham Theater sprang up as well to attract the overflow from the entertainment strip on the Bowery.
 Boxing was also a popular entertainment.
 The Arena on Park Row packed in fans with its nightly presentation of "the manly art".